Quamatic/rbx-redux/README.md

     - [ ] createListenerMiddleware
     - [ ] creatEntityAdapter
     - [ ] devtoolsExtension (This would be quite tough to implement, mainly due to the time it would take.
 But it is certainly possible.)
-    - [ ] Immer (Probably won't be added due to added layer of complexity.)
+    - [ ] Immer (Probably won't be added due to added layer of complexity, along with the possibility of being super slow due to proxies.)
     - [ ] RTK Query (This will not be implemented, has no practical use on Roblox.)

 * Redux Thunk